jamiehenzy/Genome-analysis_RStudio/1_Intro_to_R.md

 ```
 library(swirl)
 ```
 Follow the prompts and select "R Programming" for the course.
 Work through the 15 lessons.
+Here are two ways to show your work for credit:

-At the last prompt for each of the 15 lessons, screenshot what you entered and the first part of the output, and paste into a document.
++ At the last prompt for each of the 15 lessons, screenshot the last line of output along with the message that tells you you're done and paste each one into a document.
 When all 15 last prompts/outputs are captured, save the document as a pdf and upload it to your assignment folder on Explorer.
++ Use the command 'sink("<file_name>") at the beginning of the RStudio session.
+All output will go to the file name you supplied.
+For the purposes of documenting that you completed swirl, you only need to show the output and not what you entered in the script window.